 - PHP 5.6.0 or greater (including PHP 7.3).

 - MySQL (5.5.3 or greater)

 You can skip this step for the system having LAMP setup already.
 If you don’t have LAMP installed on your system proceed with the following commands to Setup LAMP on your Linux Server.

-$ sudo apt-get update $ sudo apt-get install curl apache2 mysql-server libapache2-mod-php $ sudo apt-get install php php-mysql php-mbstring php-intl php-xml
+sudo apt-get update sudo apt-get install curl apache2 mysql-server \ libapache2-mod-php php php-mysql php-mbstring php-intl php-xml

 Step 2 – Install Composer

-Now CakePHP is using composer for managing dependencies.
-So first we need to install Composer using following command on the system.
-If already installed then just update to latest version.
+Now CakePHP is using a composer for managing dependencies.
+So first we need to install Composer using the following command on the system.
+If already installed then just update to the latest version.